emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Let $$D_{kt}$$ be the retailer order amount of product $$k\in P$$ at time $$t\in T$$.
 If $$D_{kt}\le I_{kt}$$,then it is satisfied immediately.
 If $$D_{kt} > I_{kt}$$, then the excess of order amount over supply ($$D_{kt}-I_{kt}$$) is backlogged and satisfied by future deliveries.
-In this case, the new inventory level is equal to the old inventory level minus the demand size, resulting in a negative inventory level.
+In this case, the new inventory level is equal to the old inventory level minus the order amount, resulting in a negative inventory level.

 When an PCC order arrives from the manufacturing plant, it is first used to eliminate as much of the backlog (if any) as possible; the remainder of the order (if any) is added to the inventory.